lane-ftw/Tailscale-Mullvad-ACL-Switcher/README.md

 HOW TO:</br>
 Download a script from ^^^ up there ^^^

-Go to https://login.tailscale.com/admin/machines and note the IPs of the machines you want to switch.
-I assume this would work with device names/MagicDNS, but haven't tried anything other than IPs yet.
+Go to https://login.tailscale.com/admin/machines and note the IPs of the machines you want to switch. <s>I assume this would work with device names/MagicDNS, but haven't tried anything other than IPs yet.</s> Only works with IPV4/IPV6 addresses, Tailscale ACL limitation.

 Go to https://login.tailscale.com/admin/settings/oauth and create an Oauth client with at least ACL read/write access.